filecoin-project/lily/docs/deployment_ops_guide.md

 Lily supports operation as a deamon process which allows stateful management of Jobs.
 The daemon starts without any Jobs assigned and will proceed to sync to the network and then wait until Jobs are provided.

 1. Typical initialization and startup for Lily starts with initialization which establishes the datastore, params, and boilerplate config.
+This is equivalent to how a Lotus node works, since Lily is a Lotus node after all.
+For more information about initialization and configuration of Lotus, you can [check the docs](#TODO LINK TO DOCS)

 ```
 $ lily init